Takamoto Katsuta: 2019: World Rally Car debut

 Towards the end of the 2018 season, Toyota announced their intentions to eventually run Katsuta in a World Rally Car potentially by 2020.
 He spent 2019 competing in the WRC-2 class with Tommi Mäkinen Racing.
 After two seasons with Elfyn Evans, Daniel Barritt returned to be Katsuta's co-driver.
 Katsuta's first outing with a Toyota Yaris WRC was at the SM-Itäralli, a round of the Finnish championship, in which he would impress with a victory.
+Katsuta managed to win WRC-2 in Chile, but he also did not finish three rallies in his campaign and eventually finished the season in 8th.
+His first WRC outing with the Yaris WRC was at Rallye Deutschland, where he enjoyed a trouble-free drive to finish 10th.
+He got another top class chance in Catalunya, but suffered a transmission problem on Saturday, which resulted in over 50 minutes loss in stage times and penalty for late start.